To combat coronavirus and flatten the curve, companies have made the transition to full-remote — in some cases, before they were fully prepared.

 Stay aligned

 Your transition to remote is complete.
 You’ve got your policies in place, your morale lifted, and your comms running like clockwork.
 Now, the grander work: Keep everyone aligned and your business thriving.
-Make sure you have an active goals-setting program in your performance management plan — ideally, on a shared platform that allows employees and managers to track progress toward personal and company goals.

 Why?
 Measuring that meaningful impact keeps employees engaged even in times of trouble.
 Plus, once the dust settles and it’s time to get back to work, your company will be ready to hit the ground running.